csogono/SensiboScheduling/README.md

 INSTRUCTIONS

 This will only work as an AWS Lambda function.
 With minor changes it could work as a standalone script.
 Familiarity with running Python AWS Lambda functions is mandatory.
 Refer to AWS documentation.

-The file "schedules" must be saved in the same directory as the Lambda function.
+The schedule file defined by the environment variable "ScheduleFilename" must be saved in the same directory as the Lambda function.

-The following environment keys must be set within the Lambda function:
+The following environment variables must be set within the Lambda function:
+* ScheduleFilename = schedules
 * SensiboAPIKey = XXXXXXXXXXXXXXXX
 * TempAgeSeconds = 600
 * Timezone = Australia/Canberra
 * WebhooksAPIKey = YYYYYYYYYYYYY

-Ensure you generate a Sensibo API Key and and IFTTT Webhooks API Key and populate the above environment values.
+Ensure that the variables above are properly populated.
+You will need to generate a Sensibo API Key and an IFTTT Webhooks API Key.
+Thee timezone variable is critical and must be set to your local timezone.

-Make sure you enter your own timezone!

 After verifying that the function works for you, you will have to schedule a CloudWatch event to trigger periodic scheduling.
 The TempAgeSeconds environment value (seconds) must be equal to your